 Botanical Name: Panax quinquefolius

-The scientific name Panax quinquefolius means “universal medicine with five blades”, which refers to the plant’s great reputation as a medicinal plant.
+The scientific name of American ginseng, Panax quinquefolius means “universal medicine with five blades,” which refers to the plant’s considerable reputation as a medicinal plant.

 The Native Americans have a long historical tradition using the herb both as herbal medicine and in spiritual and ceremonial practices.